We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 How do I know if my soil is well draining?

-If the substrate is well drained, they can also be directly planted into it.
+If the substrate is well-drained, it can also be directly planted into it.

 The advantage of attaching them to branches is that there is less chance, if any, of the roots rotting from too much moisture.